microsoft/PowerPlatformConnectors/independent-publisher-connectors/HubSpot CRM/README.md

 The CRM search endpoints make getting data more efficient by allowing developers to filter, sort, and search across quotes.
 #### Search Custom Objects
 Perform a search across custom objects.

-## Getting Started
-No specific instruction required for getting started.

 ## Known Issues and Limitations
 No issues and limitations are known at this time.